triton-inference-server/pytriton/docs/installation.md

 # Installation

-This section describes how to install the library.
-We assume you have a basic understanding of the Python programming language and are familiar with Machine Learning models.
-Using [Docker](https://www.docker.com/) is optional, but not required.
+This page explains how to install the library.
+We assume that you have a basic understanding of the Python programming language and are familiar with machine learning models.
+Using [Docker](https://www.docker.com/) is optional but not required.

 ## Prerequisites

-Before installing the library, make sure you meet the following requirements:
+Before installing the library, ensure that you meet the following requirements:

-- Operating system with glibc >= 2.31.
-Triton Inference Server and PyTriton has only been rigorously tested on Ubuntu 20.04.
+- An operating system with glibc >= 2.31.
+Triton Inference Server and PyTriton have only been rigorously tested on Ubuntu 20.04.
-  Other supported operating systems include Ubuntu 20.04+, Debian 11+, Rocky Linux 9+, Red Hat Universal Base Image 9+.
+Other supported operating systems include Ubuntu 20.04+, Debian 11+, Rocky Linux 9+, and Red Hat Universal Base Image 9+.
 - Python version >= 3.8.
 If you are using Python 3.9+, see the section "[Installation on Python 3.9+](#installation-on-python-39)" for additional steps.
 - pip >= 20.3

 The library can be installed in the system environment, a virtual environment, or a [Docker](https://www.docker.com) image.
 NVIDIA optimized Docker images for Python frameworks can be obtained from the [NVIDIA NGC Catalog](https://catalog.ngc.nvidia.com/containers).
-If you want to use these images, it is recommended to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/overview.html) to run model inference on an NVIDIA GPU.
+If you want to use the Docker runtime, we recommend that you install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/overview.html) to enable running model inference on NVIDIA GPU.

 ## Installing using pip

-The package can be installed from [GitHub](https://github.com/triton-inference-server/pytriton/releases) by running the following command:
+You can install the package from [GitHub](https://github.com/triton-inference-server/pytriton/releases) by running the following command:

 ```shell
 pip install -U https://github.com/triton-inference-server/pytriton/releases/download/v0.1.4/pytriton-0.1.4-py3-none-manylinux_2_31_x86_64.whl
 ```

-**Important**: The Triton Inference Server binary is installed as part of PyTriton package.
+**Important**: The Triton Inference Server binary is installed as part of the PyTriton package.

 ## Installation on Python 3.9+

-The Triton Inference Server python backend is linked to a fixed Python 3.8, so if you want to install PyTriton on a different version of Python, you need to prepare the environment for the Triton Inference Server python backend.
+The Triton Inference Server Python backend is linked to a fixed Python 3.8.
+Therefore, if you want to install PyTriton on a different version of Python, you need to prepare the environment for the Triton Inference Server Python backend.
-The environment should be located in the `~/.cache/pytriton/python_backend_interpreter` directory and contain the packages `numpy~=1.21` and `pyzmq~=23.0`.
+The environment should be located in the `~/.cache/pytriton/python_backend_interpreter` directory and should contain the packages `numpy~=1.21` and `pyzmq~=23.0`.

 ### Using pyenv